jmurty/xml4h/docs/advanced.rst

 operates as an abstraction layer on top of the pre-existing XML processing libraries you already know.

-This means the improved API and tool suite provided by *xml4h* works by mediating operations you perform, asking the underlying XML library to do the work, and packaging up the results of this work as wrapped *xml4h* objects.
+This means the improved API and tool suite provided by *xml4h* work by mediating operations you perform, asking the underlying XML library to do the work, and packaging up the results of this work as wrapped *xml4h* objects.